wingify/wingify.github.io/_posts/2017-10-04-migrating-towards-yarn-webpack.markdown

 };
 ```

-We now had a common file where we could easily add/update/remove and rule and its corresponding alias.
+We now had a common file where we could easily add/update/remove any rule and its corresponding alias.
 Now we needed to have a utility which combines the common rules and aliases with the already defined rules and aliases in a particular modules' config file.

 ```
 // Filename: rulesAndAliasUtil.js